g4eml/RP2040_OOK48_LCD/README.md

 Clear Screen.
 Clears the Message display.

 Config.
 Displays a config page which allows the QTH Locator Length, Character Period, and GPS Baud Rate to be set.

+Record Button (Red Circle).
+Displayed when a FAT formatted SD card is fitted.
+Click to start recording of text to the SD card.
+Filename will be based on the current time HH_MM_SS.txt.

+Stop Button (White Square).
+Displayed when recording is in progress.
+Click to stop recording.

 Set Tx.
 This shows a menu of the 10 stored messages to be used for transmit.
 Selecting a messsage allows it to be edited on the next screen.
 Pressing the Enter Button saves the message.